KEAdigital/fakedata/README.md

 If you prefer the code as a Python (py) file, you can export it from Jupyter Lab.

 ## Tables
-Data consists of 4 "tables":
+Data consists of 4 "*tables*":
 - Customers
 - Employees
 - Orders
-- Products - 20 products predefined
+- Products - *20 products predefined*

 ### Relations